 But not all cookout sides are created equal.
-Some reek of laziness.
-Some fall victim to the sun.
-And some can transform a decent spread into a thing of greatness.
-Here are 30 common cookout sides, ranked from worst to best.
+Some reek of laziness, while others fall victim to the sun.
+But some can transform an otherwise mediocre spread into a thing of greatness.
+Here are 22 common cookout sides, ranked from worst to best.

 Oh come on.
 If you really didn't want to try, you should have been honest and brought a bag of chips instead of leaving a bunch of oil-covered leaves to wilt in the sun.